danderson589/Project1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because it helps IAC or Infrastructure as Code.
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+It is also because it limits access to the server because you are having to go through the Jumb Box.
+It also makes it so that if you have to make

 The playbook implements the following tasks:
 - First you install dockder.io using the apt module.
 When putting in the task make sure you “update_cache” name “docker.io” and write the “state” as present.
 While still using the apt module you will also install pip3.
 For this you will need to “force_apt_get” name “python3-pip” and once again state as “present.”